rhythm10/Coding-Blocks-Interview-Preparation/README.md

 1.)
 Proper Naming Convention as per written in respective Question.

 2.)
-In the Beginning of codes, Question should be commented out.
+Question link should be commented in Beginning of codes.

 3.)
 Contribute codes in respective folders.